bmcmenamin/bmcmenamin.github.io/_posts/2017-09-12-releasing-fa-kit.md

 I've had to frequently re-write the same set of tools because factor analysis isn't sexxxy enough to get included in major python packages.
 Scikit-learn has a bunch of good tools for matrix decomposition -- and there is one named (FactorAnalysis)[http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.FactorAnalysis.html#sklearn.decomposition.FactorAnalysis]!
 Unfortunately, it doesn't perform any matrix rotations so I still have to google stackoverflow to figure out that part.

-So I sat down and organized all my scattered pieces of factor analysis code into the (Factor Analysis Kit (FA Kit))[https://github.com/bmcmenamin/fa_kit] and decided to share it.
+So I sat down and organized all my scattered pieces of factor analysis code into the (Factor Analysis Kit (FA-Kit))[https://github.com/bmcmenamin/fa_kit] and decided to share it.
 It works with python 2 and 3 and is installable as `pip install fa-kit`.
 There are even (Jupyter notebooks)[https://github.com/bmcmenamin/fa_kit/tree/master/examples] that walk you through how to use it so I don't need to write a ton of documentation here.

 Have fun.